National Immunisation Programme

 Consent for vaccination

-When a baby is 6 to 8 weeks old, it also receives the first 2 vaccinations.
+When a baby is 3 months old, it also receives the first 2 vaccinations.
 Before the vaccinations are given, the doctor examines the baby.
 If the child is not completely fit, it may be decided to postpone the vaccination.
 The doctor or nurse will also ask the parent for permission to give the vaccination(s).
 This request for permission is only made for the first vaccination and is recorded in the digital file of Youth Health Care Services (JGZJeugdgezondheidszorg).

 Follow-up appointments at the well baby clinic